wp-staging/wp-staging/readme.txt

  <br /> <br />
 <strong>Note: </strong> For pushing & migrating plugins and theme files to production site, check out the pro edition [https://wp-staging.com/](https://wp-staging.com/ "WP STAGING PRO")
 <br /><br />
 All the time-consumptive database and file cloning operations are done in the background.
-The plugin even automatically does an entire search & replacement of all serialized links and paths.
+The plugin automatically does a complete search & replacement of all serialized links and paths.
  <br /><br />
 This staging and backup plugin can clone your website even if it runs on a weak shared hosting server.
  <br /><br />
  <br /><br />
-WP STAGING can help you to prevent your website from being broken or unavailable because of installing untested plugin updates!
+WP STAGING can help you prevent your website from being broken or unavailable because of installing untested plugin updates!

 [youtube https://www.youtube.com/watch?v=vkv52s36Yvg]